TheresaLui/SelfHelpContent_v2/articles/communication-services/acs-acquire-phone-number.md

 # <-- Cannot acquire a phone number -->

 <!--issueDescription-->
 Customers are getting an error when trying to acquire a phone number.
-There a are a few reasons of why a user cannot acquire a phone number.
+There are a few reasons of why a user cannot acquire a phone number.
 It usually is because of subscription eligibility.

 <!--/issueDescription-->